 Sam Shephard

-Last weekend, the men’s baseball team won 3 out of 4 games in double headers against Western’s Mustangs and the McMaster Marauders, bringing them to 6-1 for the season.
-The star of the show was outfielder Sam Shepherd, who hit two game-winning home runs, one against the Mustangs and the Marauders, on top of a terrific 0.462 batting average.
+Last weekend, the men’s baseball team won three out of four games in double headers against Western’s Mustangs and the McMaster Marauders, bringing them to 6-1 for the season.
+The star of the show was outfielder Sam Shephard, who hit two game-winning home runs, one against the Mustangs and the Marauders, on top of a terrific 0.462 batting average.
 He also recorded a 1.462 OPS and six hits and RBIs to close out the games.

 Originally from Belle River, Shephard grew up around baseball.